scolapicchioni/blazor/Lab03/readme.md

 ## The Update Page

-The `Update` will look more or less the same, we just need to modify the button into update instead of add.
+The `UpdatePhoto.razor` will look more or less the same, we just need to modify the button into update instead of add.

 ```html
 @page "/photos/update/{id:int}"